The only way to begin this sermon is with the opening line of every TEDTalk, ever… “Forget everything you think you know…”

 In The Leftovers, that ticking clock is the end of the world.
 Biblical style.

-Many writers telegraph events very well, but there is never an ounce of foreshadow fat on this show’s bones whether that’s the delicious trail of breadcrumbs that leads Kevin to discover he is the hero of Matt’s titular New Testament 2.0 – “The Book of Kevin” or Tom giving Dean a dose of his own medicine by gunning him down on the street like Atticus Finch…
+Many writers telegraph events very well, but there is never an ounce of foreshadow fat on this show’s bones whether that’s the delicious trail of breadcrumbs that leads Kevin to discover he is the hero of Matt’s titular New Testament 2.0 – “The Book of Kevin” or Tom giving Dean a dose of his own medicine by gunning this mad dog down on the street – just like Atticus “One-shot” Finch killed the rabid dog Tim Johnson.

-The last twenty minutes – the protest at the poisoned lake, Tom calling bullshit on the official Guilty Remnant gas explosion story, Dean’s death and Kevin telling his son he too killed people (in the afterlife) all point towards characters awakening.
+The last twenty minutes of the episode – the protest at the poisoned lake, Tom calling bullshit on the official Guilty Remnant gas explosion story, Dean’s death and Kevin telling his son he, too, killed people (in the afterlife) all point towards characters awakening.

 That’s what stories are for, you see – to wake us up… we’ve just been drinking water from the River Lethe for far too long and have forgotten.